-This post from rs-online.com describes another approach to build a LoRa gateway.
-It uses a iC880A, so you might need to do some minor code changes.
+This post from rs-online.com describes another approach to building a LoRa gateway.
+It uses an iC880A, so you might need to do some minor code changes.

 In this post from disk91.com the same RN2483 module as in LoRa click is used.

-Bash utilities to use RN2483 microchip LORA from raspberry pi (RPi) are availlable on GitHub.
+Bash utilities to use RN2483 microchip LORA from Raspberry pi (RPi) are available on GitHub.

 A RN2483 based, LoRa enabled laptop.

 Yet another Implementation of a Lora gateway with a cost under 200 EURO can be found at https://github.com/mirakonta/lora_gateway/wiki.

 http://openlora.com/forum/.
 Many answers to common problems can be found there.